eapowertools/qs-admin-playbook/docs/system_planning/review_architecture_scale_plan/resiliency_ha.md

 When speaking about resiliency and high availability within the context of Qlik architecture, there are three tiers to focus on:

-1. Proxy/Engine Resiliency (consumption)
+1. User Resiliency
   - Requires 2+ Qlik proxy/engine nodes
   - Requires third-party network load balancer

-2. Scheduler Resiliency (reloads)
+2. Reload Resiliency
   - Requires 2+ Qlik scheduler nodes

 3. Site-wide High Availability